 Who you are

-- Recent MSc/PhD university graduate (you graduated no more than 12 months ago)
+- Recent PhD university graduate (you have defended your PhD before your start date or have graduated no more than 18 months prior to starting)

-- Graduate of a quantitative data science discipline (e.g. epidemiology, pharmaco-epidemiology, public health, statistics/biostatistics, bioinformatics or computer science)
+- Graduate of a quantitative data science discipline (e.g. Epidemiology, Statistics, Bioinformatics or Computer Science)

-- Statistical programming skills preferred e.g. R, SAS, Python, Stata
+- Statistical programming skills preferred e.g. R, SAS, Python

 - Proven history of publications in peer-reviewed journals, and/or abstracts (including presentations) at scientific conferences is a plus